S10267556/Assignment_1/README.md

 iv. resize screen and repeat i-iii
 v. scroll down on each of the pages and check the other buttons which lead to the other pages vi.
 Go to the footer of each oage, and check that all social media link is working correctly

+3) Responsive design:
+i: Go to each page, and resize the screen ii:make them as small as you can to see how far you can go

 The projects looks normal on microsoft edge, and is responsive when resized.
 However, when resized too small, some parts of the website in the home page do not size down enough, causing them to protrude.